We inform visitors that the museum will close at 4 pm on Saturday, December 24

 In 1961 he introduced a map of the United States as a motif in his work.
-During the decade that followed, Johns made his first monochromatic paintings; experimentation with monochromatic painting would remain a preoccupation throughout his career.
-In the 1980s he again introduced new motifs into his work, including popular icons, images, and patterns he saw in his everyday life, and Matthias Grünewald’s Isenheim Altarpiece.
-In the late 1980s Johns would reference Pablo Picasso in several of his works; the Four Seasons series of 1986, for example, quotes Picasso’s The Shadow (L’ombre, 1953).
+During the decade that followed, Johns made his first monochromatic paintings; which would remain a primary concern throughout his career.
+In the 1980s he again introduced new motifs into his work, including popular icons, images, and patterns he saw in his everyday life, and Matthias Grünewald’s Isenheim Altarpiece (1512–1516).
+In the late 1980s Johns referenced Pablo Picasso in several of his works; the Four Seasons series of 1986, for example, quotes Picasso’s The Shadow (L’ombre, 1953).

 In 1964 a large retrospective of Johns’s work was presented at the Jewish Museum in New York and traveled to the Whitechapel Gallery in London.
 He participated in the Venice Biennale the same year.
 In 1965 he had a retrospective at the Pasadena Art Museum in Pasadena, California, and received a prize at the International Biennial of Graphic Art in Ljubljana, in former Yugoslavia.
 In 1977 the Whitney Museum of American Art in New York organized a retrospective that traveled to the Kunsthalle Köln in Cologne, the Musée National d’Art Moderne in Paris, the Hayward Gallery in London, the Seibu Museum of Art in Tokyo, and the San Francisco Museum of Art.
 In 1988 he was awarded the Grand Prize for Painting at the Venice Biennale.
 Johns lives and works in Sharon, Connecticut.